top of page

 And then just how you're actually spending your money day-to-day.

-So looking through your looking through your Fences.
+So looking through your looking through your expenses.

 And literally just saying like is this system, like you're saying, you know, is this sustainable for my finances and me reaching my financial goals and is it sustainable for the environment?